arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

-Another path that connects Carlisle and London is Carlisle – Glasgow – Edinburgh – York – London, but it is has two more stops and is therefore not a path of shortest length.
+Another path that connects Carlisle and London is Carlisle – Glasgow – Edinburgh – York – London, but it is has two more stops and is therefore not a path of the shortest length.

 ## Syntax